 A reading knowledge of one foreign language.
-The Department will work cooperatively with the Department of Modern Languages to determine that the student does in fact demonstrate the ability to read in a foreign language i.e., a language other than the student's native language and excluding Engb.
-Statistics/Research Methods c.
-Professional Publication
+The Department will work cooperatively with the Department of Modern Languages to determine that the student does in fact demonstrate the ability to read in a foreign language i.e., a language other than the student's native language and excluding English.

+b.
+Statistics/Research Methods

-Students will successfully complete a minimum of 9 hours of additional advanced statistical/research methods courses approved by student's advi-
+Students will successfully complete a minimum of 9 hours of additional advanced statistical/research methods courses approved by student's advisor.